mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-introduction.md

 ---
-title: Rhinoscript Syntax in Python
+title: RhinoScriptSyntax in Python
-description: This guide provides an overview of the RhinoScriptSytntax in Python.
+description: This guide provides an overview of the RhinoScriptSyntax in Python.
 authors: ['Dale Fugier']
 author_contacts: ['dale']
 apis: ['RhinoPython']